Telemedicine Physician Jobs in Massachusetts

 Once you earn your medical license and are board certified, you can determine which type of telehealth position suits your lifestyle whether you live in Boston, Worcester, Springfield, or anywhere else in the state.

 Before applying to remote physician positions, here’s what you should know:

 Work-from-home physicians: Virtual care physicians are expected to adhere to the same standard of care as they would when treating patients in-person.
-The major difference is that in telemedicine, you’ll likely use technology to complete synchronous (video) and asynchronous (chat) patient visits.
+The major difference is that in telemedicine, you’ll likely use technology to complete synchronous (video or phone) and asynchronous (chat) patient visits.
 It’s also important to remember that you can only legally treat patients who are physically located in the state where you have a medical license.

 Necessary documentation: When applying for virtual care jobs, make sure to update your resume and have appropriate documentation handy that shows your education and credentials.

 Telemedicine companies often post open roles on job search websites like Indeed, ZipRecruiter, Glassdoor, and LinkedIn, so those sites are an ideal way to start looking for remote physician opportunities.
 Wheel matches doctors with virtual care positions and has a variety of roles available for MDs and DOs in Massachusetts.
 Check out our article for tips on how to evaluate telehealth job opportunities in primary care.

 How Wheel Works

 Wheel is the simplest and most flexible way to access multiple telehealth companies with one platform.
 We empower physicians like you to build your practice around your schedule and your life.
 Here, working in virtual care is easy.